top of page

 Updated: 4 days ago

-The NIL revolution is transforming women's amateur golf, and the Augusta National Women's Amateur (ANWA) sits at its epicenter.
-More than just a tournament, the ANWA has become the ultimate springboard for NIL opportunities, fundamentally changing how young women build their personal brands.
+NIL is reshaping women's amateur golf, and the Augusta National Women's Amateur (ANWA) sits at the center of it.
+More than a tournament, the ANWA has become the most direct path to NIL opportunities—changing how young women build their personal brands.

 A visibility powerhouse

 Since its launch in 2019, the ANWA has solidified Augusta National's role as a trailblazer for women's golf, delivering unparalleled exposure for the tournament's competitors.
-The Saturday final round at Augusta National—strategically scheduled days before the Masters with a live NBC broadcast and streaming via Peacock and ANWA.com—regularly draws over 1 million viewers, exposing elite players to a broader audience who might not typically follow amateur golf.
+With the final round at Augusta National strategically scheduled days before the Masters, the event benefited from a live NBC broadcast and streaming via Peacock and ANWA.com—drawing over 1 million viewers and introducing elite amateur players to an expanded audience beyond the sport's core fans.

-• ANWA's 2019 inaugural event, with NBC as its primary final round broadcast partner, produced an overnight rating of 1.0, which typically translates to 1.1–1.3 million viewers based on Nielsen benchmarks
+• ANWA’s 2019 inaugural event, with NBC as its primary final-round broadcast partner, produced an overnight rating of 1.0—translating to roughly 1.1–1.3 million viewers—a level the event has maintained every year since.

-No other junior or collegiate women's amateur golf event comes close to matching ANWA's spotlight.
+No other junior or collegiate amateur golf event comes close to matching ANWA's spotlight.

 A stage for stars